cloudflare/cloudflare-docs/content/queues/configuration/consumer-concurrency.md

 If your consumers are not autoscaling, there are a few likely causes:

 - `max_concurrency` has been set to 1.
-- Your consumer worker is returning errors rather than processing messages.
+- Your consumer Worker is returning errors rather than processing messages.
 Inspect your consumer to make sure it is healthy.
 - A batch of messages is being processed.
 Queues checks if it should autoscale consumers only after processing an entire batch of messages, so it will not autoscale while a batch is being processed.
 Consider reducing batch sizes or refactoring your consumer to process messages faster.

 ## Limit concurrency